-Attributive adjectives appear before the noun.

-b-Predicative Adjectives

-Predicative adjectives appear after the noun, in the predicate. e.g. This lesson is important.

-- Many adjectives can be used both attributively and predicatively, e.g. the adjective "important" in the two previous examples. - Some adjectives can only be used attributively. e.g. main, principal, chief - Some other adjectives can only be used predicatively. e.g. afraid, asleep - Adjectives used only predicatively tend to refer to a temporary condition rather than a permanent characteristic.
+- a- Attributive Adjectives Attributive adjectives appear before the noun. e.g. This is an important lesson. - b-Predicative Adjectives Predicative adjectives appear after the noun, in the predicate. e.g. This lesson is important. - Many adjectives can be used both attributively and predicatively, e.g. the adjective "important" in the two previous examples. - Some adjectives can only be used attributively. e.g. main, principal, chief - Some other adjectives can only be used predicatively. e.g. afraid, asleep - Adjectives used only predicatively tend to refer to a temporary condition rather than a permanent characteristic.

 Look at the following adjectives referring to health in the examples below: